 Raising Capital Over the Internet: Equity Crowdfunding vs. Accredited Investor Offerings

 Are you looking to raise capital for your company over the Internet?
 Have you been hearing about the new SEC rules that will allow crowdfunding of start-ups and other growing companies by offering stock for sale directly to investors?
 Or are you considering a web or email-based capital-raising campaign to take advantage of the new SEC Rules permitting advertising and general solicitation to accredited investors?
-We are an experienced, results oriented law firm of business and securities law experts located in Los Angeles and serving Southern California, who offer quality services at rates that are a fraction of those charged by large corporate law firms.
+Shumaker Mallory LLP is an experienced, results oriented law firm of business and securities law experts located in Beverly Hills and serving Los Angeles, Santa Monica and all of Southern California, who offer quality services at rates that are a fraction of those charged by large corporate law firms.
 Call now at (424) 256-8560 for a free consultation, or send us an email via our contact form.